-To often we doubt the decision we’ve made, maybe it’s an 8 or a 9 iron.
-Have a rehearsal swing, try to decide if this is a draw or fade… Then rush the shot, duck hook it into the water and think we have a technique problem.
+Too often we doubt the decision we’ve made, maybe it’s an 8 or a 9 iron.
+Have a rehearsal swing, try to decide if this is a draw or fade, then we rush the shot, duck hook it into the water and think we have a technique problem.

 Start tracking that for every shot for a round of golf and see your scores on a 1-10 scale.

 ABOUT WILL ROBINS: THE SCORING METHOD

 When Will Robins began teaching in 2008, most of his students were asking for him to fix their swing so they could hit the ball farther.
 But he knew that wasn’t what they really wanted.
 What they really wanted was to shoot lower scores!
 This was the start of The Scoring Method.